 If only the room had looked half as good as this… Outside the room A couple of weeks after my last visit to Escape Hunt I was back again, with the biggest group of players I’d ever organised.
 I’d booked EIGHT rooms for 37 people, so half the group were playing this room, and half the one I’d played

-Outside the room I really didn’t know what to expect with Trapped in a Room with a Zombie.
+[Note that this game has now moved to near Stratford] Outside the room I really didn’t know what to expect with Trapped in a Room with a Zombie.
 Was it going to be an escape room like any other?
 Was it going to have a zombie that I believed in?
-Was it even going to be fun?
-More of that later, so let’s get on with the lead
+Was it even going to be

 If only they’d had some theme going inside the room… Outside the room Escape Hunt is the biggest escape room venue in London – at the time it was twice the size of anywhere else, and even now it’s bigger than the nine room ClueQuest.
 Situated near Bank, it’s perfect for people working in the City and unsurprisingly